Safety and privacy in voice design

 We need a plan

 As voice technology improves, it will become ever more ubiquitous.
-Voice app developers therefore need to ensure the safety and privacy of all users is built-in to everything they create.
+Voice app developers and voice design consultants therefore need to ensure the safety and privacy of all users is built-in to everything they create.

 It’s important to think about the potential for problems during the design phase, rather than waiting for things to go wrong before addressing the issue, which could have a catastrophic impact on both your users and your brand.